jobiols/odoo-env/README.md

 odoo-env
 =========
 jeo Software (c) 2021 jorge.obiols@gmail.com
-This code is distributed under the MIT license
+This code is distributed under the MIT license.

 Tool to manage docker based odoo environments.
 This is a Dockerized Environment to manage Odoo.
 Two environments are provided debug and prod.